ctch3ng/Bitcoin-Simulator-NS3/README.md

 sudo chmod u+x BTCSim_run.sh
 ./BTCSim_run.sh # create a container BTCSim using the docker image btc_simulator
 ```
-For testing, try to run a simulaiton with 10 blocks and 1000 nodes by typing the following in the container
+For testing, try to run a simulation with 10 blocks and 1000 nodes by typing the following in the container
 ```
 ./waf --run "bitcoin-test --noBlocks=10 --nodes=1000"
 ```